oceanprotocol/market/README.md

 ./start_ocean.sh --the-graph
 ```

 Barge will deploy contracts to the local Ganache node which will take some time.
-At the end the compiled artifacts need to be copied over to this project into `node_modules/@oceanprotocol/contracts/artifacts`.
-The `npm run start:local` script will do that for you and set the env variables to use this local connection in `.env` in the app.
+At the end the compiled artifacts need to imported over to this project as environment variables.
+The `set-barge-env` script will do that for you and set the env variables to use this local connection in `.env` in the app.

 If you are using `macOS` operating system you should also make same changes to the provider url since the default barge ip can not be accessed due to some network constraints on `macOs`.
 So we should be using the `127.0.0.1:8030` (if you have changed the provider port please use that here as well) for each direct call from the market to provider, but we should keep the internal barge url `http://172.15.0.4:8030/` (this is the default ip:port for provider in barge, if changed please use the according url).
 So on inside `src/@utils/provider.ts` if on `macOS` use the
 `127.0.0.1:8030` for all the methods that call `ProviderInstance` methods. (eg: `getEncryptedFiles`, `getFileDidInfo`, `downloadFile` etc).
 You should use the same provider url for `src/@utils/nft.ts` inside `setNFTMetadataAndTokenURI` and `setNftMetadata` and `src/components/Publish/index.tsx` inisde `encrypt` method.